EMPLOYMENT OPPORTUNITIES

 Scan background check before the start of employment. ·

-least the minimum liability insurance on vehicles used for work. ·
+California state liability insurance on vehicles used for work. ·

 Community Care is an equal opportunity employer